Invariance principle and non-compact center foliations: measures with a local product structure

-\begin{remark} When the center foliations forms a fiber bundle the invariant measure $\mu$ can be projected to a hyperbolic homeomorphism, see for example~\cite{ViY13}.
-In this cases the product structure necessary for the extension to a continuous su-invariant disintegration is that this projected measure is absolutely continuous with a product measure of the stable and unstable sets, see~\cite{Extremal}, \cite{ViY13}.
+\begin{remark} When the center leaves are the fibers of a fiber bundle $\pi\colon M\to N$, the dynamics induces a hyperbolic homeomorphism of N, see for example~\cite{ViY13}.
+In this case, the existence of a continuous su-invariant center disintegration is obtained under the assumption that the quotient measure $\pi_*\mu$ is locally equivalent to a product between measures inside stable and unstable sets, see~\cite{Extremal}, \cite{ViY13}.